QiaoWenfan/Building_Dataset/README.md

 Three original images and corresponding labeled samples are provided in "Data Samples" folder.
 We will open all the data in the dataset later to support related scientific research.

+All data of our proposed HSR dataset can be previewed in "HSR_dataset" folder.

 The image block collection and distribution diagram of the dataset is shown below.

 <img src="https://github.com/QiaoWenfan/Building_Dataset/blob/main/Images/img1.png" alt="show" />